Vostok.Configuration

 Observe settings via provider

-One can subscribe to settings updates for a type with configuration provider's Observe method.
+One can subscribe to settings updates for a type with 's Observe method.

 provider.Observe<MySettings>().Subscribe(newSettings => {});